reef-defi/reef-docs/content/docs/prologue/quick-start.md

 ### Requirements

-Reef chain is written in [Rust →](https://www.rust-lang.org/).
+Reef chain is written in [Rust](https://www.rust-lang.org/).
 A basic familiarity with Rust tooling is required.

 ### Clone the repo